microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Experimental/MixedRealityKeyboard/README_MixedRealityKeyboard.md

 MRTK provides several experimental helper components to assist with launching and reading text from the [System Keyboard](../../../../../Documentation/README_SystemKeyboard.md).

 ## MixedRealityKeyboard
-[`MixedRealityKeyboard`](xref:Microsoft.MixedReality.Toolkit.Experimental.UI.MixedRealityKeyboard) is a component that provides methods for launching and closing a system keyboard as well as reading text entered by the keyboard.
+[`MixedRealityKeyboard`](xref:Microsoft.MixedReality.Toolkit.Experimental.UI.MixedRealityKeyboard) is a component that provides methods for launching and closing a system keyboard, as well as interacting with text entered by the keyboard.

 ### How to Use
 1. Attach the [`MixedRealityKeyboard`](xref:Microsoft.MixedReality.Toolkit.Experimental.UI.MixedRealityKeyboard) component to any object.